 I popped the screen off and reinstalled the muffler, considering how to fix the hinge:

-That consideration led me to the opinion that if I repaired the hinge, at some point down the line I would have to fix it again (and the further “down the line” this thing broke again, the worse the repair would be).
+That consideration led me to the opinion that if I repaired the hinge, at some point down the line I would have to fix it again (and the further “down the line” this thing broke again, the worse the job of repair would be).
 So repairing this wouldn’t work long-term (doing things short-term only creates long-term problems), I would have to do something different.
 That’s when the Boys in the Back asked me if this had to be hinged…I just needed access.

 Oh.
 Yeah.
 That.